-IP TAKE: Linden makes six-figure grants to a number of conservation groups, but it’s really been a rainmaker through its role in brokering huge investments from other financial institutions and foundations.
+IP TAKE: While Linden offers six-figure grants to a number of conservation groups, it has been particularly effective as a rainmaker through its role in brokering huge investments from other financial institutions and foundations.
 It does not accept unsolicited proposals.

 First, as far as grants go, the largest recipients are Resources for the Future and the WWF.
 The former has received as much as $600,000 in one recent year, and the latter closer to $1 million.
 This is pretty significant, considering that the Linden Trust usually only grants around $2 million a year.
 But it does give smaller, though still significant, amounts to other environmental groups, including World Resources Institute, the EDF, the NRDC, the Wildlife Conservation Society and the Chesapeake Bay Foundation.

-The most stunning example of this was rolled out just recently, a fund operated by the WWF of $215 million to protect about 150 million acres of the Brazilian Amazon.
-Rather than steadily raising funds for the project, Linden helped orchestrate a concerted effort of governments, banks, and huge foundations, to pony up the backing all at once.
+In a stunning example of a fund operated by the WWF of $215 million to protect about 150 million acres of the Brazilian Amazon, Linden helped orchestrate a concerted effort of governments, banks, and huge foundations, to pony up the backing all at once.
 The so-called “closing” strategy means funds for the huge tracts of land will be available up front, and then slowly decrease funding as the Brazilian government takes over more and more of the burden in the long term.

-Given their narrow but deep support, it’s probably not a surprise that Linden doesn’t accept unsolicited proposals.
+Given its narrow, but deep support, Linden does not accept unsolicited proposals.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)